osstotalsoft/nbb/src/EventStore/NBB.EventStore.Abstractions/README.md

 ## IEventStore

-This is the main event store abstraction that specifies how events should be added or retreived from the store:
+This is the main event store abstraction that specifies how events should be added or retrieved from the store:

 ```csharp
 public interface IEventStore